May 14, 2026 · by Kim

 Chatuchak's weekend daytime market is one of the largest in the world, and on Friday night a smaller portion opens up as a more relaxed evening version.
 Good food, fewer crowds than daytime, easy MRT access.
 A solid choice if you're in Bangkok on a Friday.

-Patpong and Khao San — what to expect
+Patpong and Khao San

 These get listed as "night markets" in a lot of guides, but they're really tourist drinking strips with souvenir stalls attached.
 The stalls sell the same fake watches and elephant pants as every other tourist street in Southeast Asia.
 The food is forgettable.
-Go once for the atmosphere if you want — but don't treat them as a night-market experience.
+Go once for the atmosphere if you want, but don't treat them as a night-market experience.

 The practical rule